Hackers actively exploit vulnerability in Fortinet beyond known vulnerability

 Criminals are exploiting two critical vulnerabilities within FortiCloud to break into devices and steal configuration data.

 Two previously discovered vulnerabilities within the Fortinet ecosystem are being actively exploited.
-These are CVE-2025-59718 and CVE-2025-59719.
-Both bugs relate to FortiCloud SSO (single sign-on) and an incorrect way of handling cryptographic signatures in SAML messages.
-They affect FortiOS, FortiProxy, FortiSwitchManager and FortiWeb.
+These are CVE-2025-59718 and CVE-2025-59719 Both bugs relate to FortiCloud SSO (single sign-on) and an incorrect way in which cryptographic signatures are handled in SAML messages.
+They affect FortiOS, FortiProxy, FortiSwitchManager, and FortiWeb.

 Preparation for further attacks